 No rules, but check-in

-This option is all about teaching mindfulness.
-You establish the expectation with your kids that while there are no rules about how many treats or in which order they need to eat certain foods, you do want them to do a check-in before they make a food choice.
+This option is all about teaching and practicing mindfulness.
+You establish the expectation with your kids and yourself that while there are no rules about how many treats or in which order certain foods are eaten, you do want to do a check-in before making a food choice.

 So what’s a food check-in?
 It is simple: before you make a food choice (like, “should I have a fourth cookie?”), you first check-in with your body to see how it is feeling.
 You ask questions such as: